cnpryer/huak/docs/CONTRIBUTING.md

 ## Communication

 You can reach out to me on discord at cnpryer#6201 if you have any questions.
-Otherwise please feel free to [start a discussion](https://github.com/cnpryer/huak/discussions/new) or [open an issue](https://github.com/cnpryer/huak/issues/new/).
+Otherwise, please feel free to [start a discussion](https://github.com/cnpryer/huak/discussions/new) or [open an issue](https://github.com/cnpryer/huak/issues/new/).

 ## Testing